General Overview and Philosophy

 Electives to bring total credits to 109.

 Each full-year course equals 6 credits.
 Every student must attempt a minimum of 27 credits each year or 9 each trimester.
 Note that these are minimum requirements and students are encouraged to go as far as they possibly can in each discipline.
 Those wishing to attend a competitive college should keep in mind that such candidates usually have taken Calculus, three or more laboratory sciences, and often a fourth year of a foreign language.
 At Solebury, students often have 132 to 156 credits at graduation.

-Ten AP courses are offered: American Studies (AP US History), AP Calculus AB, AP Calculus BC, AP English Literature, AP French Language, AP Physics, AP Spanish Language, AP Statistics, AP Studio Art, and AP US Government & Politics.
+11 AP courses are offered: American Studies (AP US History), AP Calculus AB, AP Calculus BC, AP English Literature, AP French Language, AP European History, AP Spanish Language, AP Statistics, AP Studio Art, AP US Government & Politics and AP Physics or Chemistry (alternating years).

 22 Honors courses are offered: Biology, Chemistry, Physics, Algebra I, Geometry, Algebra 2 & Trig, Multivariable Calculus, American Studies Literature, Social Theory, Ethics, Debate, Economics, History Thesis, Environmental Science, Pre-calculus, English 9 & 10, Teach2Serve and four Senior English Electives.